 Whichever method you choose, we recommend pairing your MFA solution with a strong password manager to ensure that your employees are making the most secure decisions when it comes to creating and managing credentials, at every step of the login process.

 Now that you’ve explored the different ways of authenticating your employees, it’s time to find the right solution.
-We’ve put together a guide to the top multi-factor authentication solutions on the market to help you get started.
+We’ve put together a guide to the top multi-factor authentication solutions on the market—including the authentication methods each solution supports—to help you get started.